An image of a person taking notes while watching a design master class.

 © Interaction Design Foundation, CC BY-SA 4.0

-Walk potential employers through your design process.
-It shows your problem-solving skills and ability to iterate on ideas.
-If you're short on real-world experience, create mock projects to show your understanding of UX principles and your ability to apply them to real-world scenarios.
+Want another big gem of advice?
+It’s vital to walk potential employers through your design process—it shows your problem-solving skills and ability to iterate on ideas.
+Nobody wants to see just the “answers”; think back to school here if it helps—whoever decided your grade almost certainly wanted to see how you worked math problems out, for instance.
+If you're short on real-world experience, create mock projects to show your understanding of UX principles and how well you can apply them to real-world scenarios—the matters that will matter the most out there.

-Your portfolio can make all the difference in how well you perform in an interview.
-You must write your case studies in a compelling way.
+It’s impossible to overstate how your portfolio can make all the difference in how well you perform in an interview.
+You’ve got to write your case studies in a compelling way—one that really captivates your target audience: the ones who’ll hopefully hire you.
 Watch Mads Soegaard, Founder of the Interaction Design Foundation, discuss how to write great case studies for your UX design portfolio.

 Show Hide video transcript